-From a Following perspective Articulation of one's feet quite factually defines the elegance of one's footwork in adornments and embellishments.
-The more one Articulates, the more one 'sells' the shoes as it were, and the move, and in a larger sense...the couple!
+From a Following perspective Articulation of one's feet is what factually defines the elegance that is looked at in ochos, molinetes, crosses, adornments/embellishments.
+The more that a Follower Articulates, the more the Follower 'sells the shoes’ as it were, and the move, and in a larger sense...the couple!
 And by 'sell', meaning that the visual presentation is seen as very desirable.
 Whether or not it’s ‘pleasurable’ is a different story all together.